shakilmith/documentation/frontend/react/react-conditional-rendering/index.md

 ![alt text](image7.png)

-Note: React doesn't provide built in if, else, else if or for looping conditions to write inside our jsx syntax like angular or vuejs.
-Thus, you can only write these expressions only outside the return statement or inside {} curly brackets. where javaScript syntax can be written.
+**Note:** React does not provide built in if, else, else if or for looping conditions to write inside our jsx syntax like Angular or VueJS.
+Thus, you can only write these expressions only outside the return statement or inside {} curly brackets. where JavaScript syntaxes are valid or can be written.

-Thanks for reading this article.